Running Sample Apps for the Native SDK for iOS/tvOS

 Project in Xcode

-3. Open the ViewController.m file.
-You can run the app with the provided values, or you can replace them with your own values.
-In this sample, you can replace the values for your Video Cloud account ID, video ID and policy key.
+3. Open the main view controller source file.
+You can run the sample with the provided values, or replace them with your own Video Cloud account ID, video ID, and policy key.

 Customize values